cast42/pydantic_ai_mlx/README.md

 ## Test if everthing works

-Check the code quality with ruff and ty from Astral by running the command `just check`:
+Check the code quality with Ruff and Ty by running `just check`:

 ```sh
 > just check